systemd/mkosi/mkosi.md

   copied will be owned by root.
 To preserve ownership, use a tar archive.

 * **`mkosi.build`** may be an executable script.
-If it exists, the configured build packages will be installed as a build overlay on top of the image.
-The build overlay is used to build the project in the current working directory (the *source* tree).
-For that the whole directory is mounted into the image, along with the `mkosi.build` script.
+If it exists, the build sources (`BuildSources=`) are mounted into the image with the build overlay mounted on top, along with the `mkosi.build` script.
 The script is then invoked inside the build overlay, with `$SRCDIR` pointing to the *source* tree. `$DESTDIR` points to a directory where the script should place any files generated it would like to end up in the image.
 Note that `make`/`automake`/`meson` based build systems generally honor `$DESTDIR`, thus making it very natural to build *source* trees from the build script.
 After running the build script, the contents of `$DESTDIR` are copied into the image.

   The `$MKOSI_CONFIG` environment variable will be set inside of this script so that you know which `mkosi.conf` (if any) was passed in.

 * The **`mkosi.prepare`** script is invoked directly after the software packages are installed, from within the image context, if it exists.
-It is first called for the image with the "final" command line argument, right after the software packages are installed.
-It is called a second time for the build overlay (if this is enabled, see above) with the "build" command line parameter, right after the build packages are installed and before the build script is executed.
+It is first called for the image with the `final`` command line argument, right after the software packages are installed.
+It is called a second time for the build overlay (if this is enabled, see above) with the `build`` command line parameter, right after the build packages are installed and before the build script is executed.
 This script has network access and may be used to install packages from other sources than the distro's package manager (e.g. `pip`, `npm`, ...), after all software packages are installed but before the image is cached (if incremental mode is enabled).
 This